 What's in Your Future?
 A Look at the Past Half Century of Changes

-Life looked a lot different five decades ago.
+Life looked a lot different five and a half decades ago.
 In 1969, you had to dial phone numbers you looked up in a book provided by the phone company.
 Calling people who lived out of town required a bank loan if you talked too long.
-And no one knew what an email address was.
-Not even Al Gore.
+And no one even knew what an email address was.

 A half-century later, technological advancements have put a computer in practically every home, cars drive themselves, and everyone over three years old needs a smartphone.